lingam03/Workforce-Reduction-Insights--MySQL/README.md

-Projects Overview Of Layoff Dataset Analysis
+Projects Overview Of Workforce Reduction Insights

 •	Data Summary: The dataset included fields such as company name, location, industry, date of layoffs, number of employees laid off, and total workforce.